hella753/ai_quiz_generator/README.md

 # AI Quiz Generator
-Backend API built with **Django**, for AI Quiz Generator which uses openAI api.
+Backend API built with **Django Rest Framework**, for AI Quiz Generator which uses openAI api.
 Provides endpoints to handle Quiz Generating, Quiz Correcting and Authorization.
+Has additional features like email sending, working with files, exporting to worksheet quiz and basic statistics for users
 Excellent Tool for Teachers and Students to Develop their skills and make studying easier.

 ![Logo](/logo.png)